 - Bananas: Preferably use ripe bananas.

-- Natural sugar: Preferably use a natural liquid sugar such as maple syrup or honey.
+- Natural sugar: Preferably use a natural liquid sugar such as pure maple syrup or honey or use a brown sugar like coconut sugar.

 - Eggs: at room temperature.

-- Vegetable oil: Grape seed oil can be replaced by coconut oil or sunflower oil.
+- Vegetable oil: Grape seed oil can be replaced by coconut oil, sunflower oil or another fat such as softened butter or melted butter, cooled down.

-- Walnut kernels: Crushed walnuts that you can replace with other nuts such as pecans, almonds or hazelnuts.
+- Walnut kernels: Crushed walnuts that you can replace with other nuts such as pecans, sunflower seeds, pumpkin seeds, almonds or hazelnuts.

 - Vanilla: Liquid extract to flavor the recipe.